activerabbit-ai/activerabbit-ai/IMPLEMENTATION_SUMMARY.md

-# ActiveAgent Client Implementation Summary
+# ActiveRabbit Client Implementation Summary

 ## 🚀 Complete Implementation Status

-All **19 core files** have been successfully created for the ActiveAgent Ruby client gem!
+All **19 core files** have been successfully created for the ActiveRabbit Ruby client gem!

 ## 📁 File Structure Overview